 Please refer to the SAI and Application form for the instructions.

-The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or AMC) the involved in the same.
+The policy regarding reissue of repurchased including units, the maximum extent, the of manner reissue, the entity (the scheme or the AMC) involved in the same.

 Units once redeemed will be extinguished and will not be reissued.